 Water Is Your Best Defence Against Cats Pooping In Your Garden

-Your best and fastest course of action is to invest in a Contech Scarecrow and set it up to protect the area your neighbours cat is currently using as its toilet or its point of entry into your garden.
+If erecting a cat proof fence is out of the question your best and fastest course of action is to invest in a water deterrent and set it up to protect the area your neighbours cat is currently using as its toilet or its point of entry into your garden.

-Believe me, once the cat has received a blast of water from the Scarecrow it very quickly gets the message that this area is no longer a giant litter tray.
+Believe me, once the cat has received a blast of water from one these it very quickly gets the message that this area is no longer a giant litter tray.

 These work by sensing movement and giving off ultrasonic noises that cats don’t like.
-These might not give the instant success that you get with the Scarecrow but usually after a few nights the cat will take the hint and stop paying your garden a visit.
+These might not give the instant success that you get with a water deterrent but usually after a few nights the cat will take the hint and stop paying your garden a visit.